ManthanTakalkar/Insurance-Premium-Predictor-App/README.md

 # ➣ Cloud Platform Used ☁
 Heroku Cloud Platform

-# ➣ Descriptive Video
+# ➣ Descriptive Video 📹

 https://user-images.githubusercontent.com/69085978/136780435-08d3ce08-7f80-4825-a027-3d5fe219bdb3.mp4

-# ➣ App Info
+# ➣ App Info 📝
 The web application will predict the rough estimate of Insurance cost based on certain features like age, bmi, gender,smoker,etc.

 Which will help an individual user to select appropriate insurance policy.

-# ➣ Contributor
+# ➣ Contributors/Authors 👨‍💻

 **Manthan Kailas Takalkar**

 LinkedIn :- 🔗 https://www.linkedin.com/in/manthan-takalkar-62969a213/